aws-samples/auto-disposition-after-contact-using-genai/README.md

 In the below architecture, there are five mains steps:

-1. You upload the disposition code name and definition in the csv file for the LLM to identify correct disposition code for you business.
+1. You upload the disposition code name and definition in the csv file for the LLM to identify correct disposition code for your business.

 2. Amazon Connect Contact lens delivers the speech analytics output file in the Amazon S3 bucket.
 The Contact lens file contains the transcript and the conversation summary.